apache/activemq-artemis/docs/user-manual/en/config-reload.md

 - Address Settings
 - Security Settings
-- JMS Queues
+- Diverts
-- JMS Topics
+- Addresses & queues

-Notice: Queues and Topics won't be removed upon reload, given the risk of losing messages.
+Notice: Address & queues won't be removed upon reload, given the risk of losing messages.
 You may execute explicit CLI or Management operations to remove destinations.